JuliaDynamics/NetworkDynamics.jl/docs/src/inspector.md

 ![screenshot](screenshot.png)

-## Programmatric Acces and GUI State manipulation
+## Programmatic Access and GUI State Manipulation
-Internally, the `NetworkDynamicsInspector` holds a global reference to an object `AppState`.
-This AppState reflects the changes the user made to the GUI and can be also altered programmaticially.
+Internally, the `NetworkDynamicsInspector` maintains a global reference to an `AppState` object.
+This AppState reflects changes made to the GUI by the user and can also be modified programmatically.

-See [NetworkDynamicsInspector API](@ref) for a list of all available function.
+See the [NetworkDynamicsInspector API](@ref) for a complete list of available functions.
-As a good starting point, there is a function [`dump_app_state`](@ref) which helps you to recreate the GUI state which was previously adjusted by hand.
+A good starting point is the [`dump_app_state`](@ref) function, which helps you recreate a GUI state that was previously configured manually.

-Lets say we've adjuste the appstate to include another timeseries plot for the node states.
+Let's say we've adjusted the AppState to include an additional time series plot for the node states.

 ```@example ndi
 set_state!(; t=1.75) #hide